guidoschmidt/hicetnunc.wiki.backup/Edit-your-profile.md

 **IMPORTANT:** _Tezos Profiles transaction costs 0.3 tez, so avoid doing this if you are a fountain reciever (you only have 0.5 tez) or are low on funds_

-If tzprofiles seems too complicated you can type your social media handles on your profile description and your profile link (hicetnunc.xyz/yourusername) on your social media, this is a simple way to validate your identity
+If tzprofiles seems too complicated, you can type your social media handles on your profile description and your profile link (hicetnunc.xyz/yourusername) on your social media.
+This is a simple way to validate your identity

 ![](https://i.ibb.co/kyCv6ZT/2.png)